StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 <p align="center">
 <img src="./img/tests-screenshot.png" height="120px" />
 </p>
 Since testing is a hallmark of good software design there are people who provide free computers to deploy your software to whenever you make changes.
 The folks at [TravisCI](http://travis-ci.org) and [CodeCov](http://codecov.io/) do exactly that.
 If you put special configuration files inside your R package, then everytime the code goes to GitHub, a server will be spun up with your new code and your tests will be run.
 This is why you might see extra files inside R packages called `.travis.yml` or `codecov.yml` along with many other types of configuration files.
-Here is an example where the maintainers of the **dplyr** package test the package on 7 different computer environments to ensure stability between changes in the code.
+Here is an example where the maintainers of the **dplyr** package test the package on 7 different computer environments to ensure stability when the code is modified.

 <p align="center">
 <img src="./img/dplyr-travis.png" height="500px" />
 </p>
 ### Resources

-Here are a few resources to help you create a package:
+Here are a few resources to help you create an R package:

 -   [**R Packages**](http://r-pkgs.had.co.nz) by Hadley Wickham
 -   [*Writing an R Package from scratch*](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) by Hilary Parker